nuxodin/ie11CustomProperties/README.md

-# CSS Variables for IE11
+# CSS Variables Polyfill for IE11
 A real Custom Properties polyfill for IE11.
 Used on about 9000 [Live Websites](https://publicwww.com/websites/ie11CustomProperties/ "source")